Mental Health Lawyers - Compensation & Negligence Claims

 To successfully claim compensation for an injury due to medical negligence in the treatment of mental health, it needs to be proven:

-If you meet the above conditions, you may be eligible to claim compensation for an injury due to medical negligence in the treatment of mental health.
+If you meet the above conditions, you may be eligible to claim compensation.

-Medical negligence claims generally must be made within a three-year legal limit.
-Depending on the case, the three years may be from the date the medical negligence occurred or the date the negligence was learnt of.
+Statute of limitations apply for medical negligence claims and generally must be made within a three-year legal limit.
+Depending on the case and state it occurred in there, there are varying time limits.
+For example, three years may be from the date the medical negligence occurred or the date the negligence was learnt of.

 If you believe you may have a mental health negligence claim, contacting our Medical Law team as soon as possible will ensure your claim is made within the relevant legal time limit.